Low-cost business ideas for South Africans; ideal for getting a company off the ground or making cash on the side.

 Offering a walking tour of local attractions can grow into a lucrative side business.
 You can even partner up with some local businesses.

-If you have writing skills, why not consider starting a local blog or offer your writing services to a local news outlet or agency?
-South Africa holds a lot of fascination for many people around the world and a blog could give potential visitors a glimpse into everyday South African life.
+For example, South Africa is a travel destination of note.
+A blog could give potential visitors a glimpse into everyday South African life.
 Write articles about your favourite local places and activities, and illustrate with attractive images.

 Transport for kids